LVRZZY/LVRZZY/README.md

 - 😊 Pronouns: He/him
 - 💡 Fun fact: I'm currently studying at AltSchool Africa [School of Software Engineering](https://altschoolafrica.com/schools/engineering) Class of 2022.
 - 🌱 I’m currently learning Cloud Engineering.
 I am also fluent in HTML, CSS and JavaScript.
+I write also.
 - 😊 I’m looking for help with open source projects, hackathons, internships, and entry-level opportunities.
 - 💼 Job interests: DevOps, Front Engineer, or UI Engineer (Intern or Junior level).
 - 📫 You can contact me by emailing donaldesohandi@gmail.com.